morko/haxroomie/README.md

 ### Differences to vanilla HHM config

 Haxroomie injects a `haxroomie` object to the HHM config.
 The object contains all the properties sent to the function that is used to start the room.
-See the [https://morko.github.io/haxroomie/Session.html#openRoom](API documentation for openRoom) for list of the available `haxroomie` properties.
+See the [API documentation for openRoom](https://morko.github.io/haxroomie/Session.html#openRoom) for list of the available `haxroomie` properties.

 See the default configuration file in <https://www.github.com/morko/haxroomie/tree/master/src/hhm/config.js> for a complete example.